 The biggest surprise of the challenge was discovering that quality tequila (G4 reposado, if you’re curious) had almost no effect on my blood sugar.
 My guess is because quality tequila has zero carbs (whereas an average beer has around 13g of carbs).
 Since beer is my usual go-to if I want a drink, it’s nice to learn that tequila makes for a healthier substitute.

 But I need to be careful here.
 Just because I didn’t experience a spike in glucose doesn’t mean I didn’t have a biological response.
-According to a study performed by the American Journal of Clinical Nutrition, it’s believed that alcohol decreases your liver’s ability to make new glucose, which causes you to break down glucose already stored in your body.
+According to a study performed by the American Journal of Clinical Nutrition, it’s believed that alcohol decreases your liver’s ability to make new glucose, so it can trigger hypoglycemia, especially if you’re fasting or in a ketogenic state.

 Another big surprise was discovering that my glucose levels aren’t just impacted by what I eat, but also when I eat.
 I repeatedly confirmed this discovery because I meal prep twice per week to save time by eating the same meal multiple days in a row.
 You may find that gross; I find it efficient.